Kukl (band): Later projects

-Björk, Einar Ørn, Melax and Sigtryggur formed the Sugarcubes in 1986 with bassist Bragi Ólafsson and guitarist Friðrik Erlingsson (replaced by Þór Eldon).
+Björk, Einar Örn, Melax and Sigtryggur formed the Sugarcubes in 1986 with bassist Bragi Ólafsson and guitarist Friðrik Erlingsson (replaced by Þór Eldon).
 Melax was later replaced by Margrét Örnólfsdóttir.

 Melax later formed Exem with Þorri Jóhannsson of Inferno 5, releasing the album Kjöttromman in 1995 on Smekkleysa.

 After Kukl disbanded, Guðlaugur collaborated with renowned Icelandic and international artists and has performed solo guitar concerts in Iceland.
 As a polytechnic engineer in practice and inventor, he has also combined his music work with scientific projects and delved into quantum physics, thermoelectricity and navigational systems.

-Mogensen worked for recording and video studios and joined Inferno 5, a multimedia ensemble founded by Þorri Jóh.
+Mogensen worked for recording and video studios and joined Inferno 5, a multimedia ensemble founded by Þorri Jóhannsson.
 He was asked to play bass for Killing Joke and rehearsed with them in England before Paul Raven rejoined that band.
 He played bass on several tracks on Exem's Kjöttromman.
 He later worked as a broadcast supervisor at the SkjárEinn TV station.
+In 2024, he released an album entitled Fluid Time with Sigtryggur Baldursson, as part of a new project, Paddan.